arichtman/www.richtman.au/content/posts/poetry-package-development-with-vscode-devcontainers.md

 As of Poetry 1.2.0 release we now have some new features that support a hybrid mode of installation.
 This will allow us to re-use our cached image layers with our packages installed, but still have correct pathing for an editable install of the package under development.
+If you need to authenticate during the build or at runtime, see the optional sections.

 `poetry.toml`: